 Clean out the sink.
 Plug it and place the clay roaster lid and bottom (nested inside each other) in the sink.
 Turn the cold water on and fill the sink until both top and bottom of roaster are completely submerged.
 Let soak for at least 15 minutes.
 You can peel and cut the veggies while this soaks.

 Peel carrots and potatoes and cut into large pieces.
 I cut the carrots into 2 cm-thick coins, and the spuds into quarters or sixths, depending on how large they are.
-If you use the leek or onion (leek!leek!leek!), cut it into similarily thick coins (for the leek) or sixths (for the onion).
+If you use the leek or onion (leek!leek!leek!), cut it into similarly thick coins (for the leek) or sixths (for the onion).
 Place the prepared vegetables in a mixing bowl and toss with the olive oil and salt and pepper.

 Smash the garlic with the side of the knife and chop roughly.
 Cut the through the herb sprigs into halves or quarters, and break the bay leaves in half.
 Stuff the prepared garlic and herbs into the cavity of the chicken.

-Place about one quarter of the perpared vegetables in the bottom of the clay roaster, pushing them to the side so that you have a bare spot in the middle of the roaster to place your chicken.
+Place about one quarter of the prepared vegetables in the bottom of the clay roaster, pushing them to the side so that you have a bare spot in the middle of the roaster to place your chicken.

 Place the chicken in the bottom of the roaster, breast side up, and…